nanotee/nvim-lua-guide/README.md

 vim.cmd('%s/\\Vfoo/bar/g')
 ```

-Literal strings are easier to use as they do not require escaping characters:
+Double bracketed strings are easier to use as they do not require escaping characters:

 ```lua
 vim.cmd([[%s/\Vfoo/bar/g]])